NiravRaiyani/Tank-Level-Control-with-Reinforcment-Learning/README.md

 # State - Action
 <img src="Assets/state_action.png" height="30%" width="30%" >
 In order to track multiple setpoints, the state for this system is the current setpoint tracking error ( difference between setpoint and height ).
-Simillarly the action is the necessary change in the current input.
+Simillarly, the action is the necessary change in the current input.

 # An Example
 ![](Assets/Example.png)